 How good is your knowledge of the football managers in the English Premier League?
-The Premier League is known for having lots of unexpected surprises every now and then.
+It is known for having lots of unexpected surprises every now and then.
 We have often been woken up by news of clubs sacking their managers and acquiring new ones.

 Ole Gunnar Solskjaer

-One of the most famous Premier League managers is Manchester United’s Ole Gunnar Solskjaer.
+One of the most famous managers is Manchester United’s Ole Gunnar Solskjaer.
 A Norwegian, Ole began his journey at Man U in 1996 playing as a forward.
 During this time he did a great job, scoring an impressive total of 126 goals in 366 appearances for the club.

 After retiring as a player, he has had a successful career as a manager, winning many consecutive league games in the Bundesliga, La Liga and Premier League.
-He became City’s manager in 2016 and in 2018-19 led the club to a domestic treble, winning the Premier League, FA and EFL Cups!
+He became City’s manager in 2016 and in 2018-19 led the club to a domestic treble, winning the PL, FA and EFL Cups!

 He has also helped the club maintain the top position since the start of the 2019 Premier League, including a run of 44 consecutive wins that was only recently broken by Watford on Feb 29th 2020.
 They still hold the record for the most consecutive home wins though.